Our top pick for

 TTM: trailing 12 months

-There are currently 333,790 Washington Trust Bancorp shares held short by investors – that's known as Washington Trust Bancorp's "short interest".
-This figure is 11% up from 300,828 last month.
+There are currently 404,553 Washington Trust Bancorp shares held short by investors – that's known as Washington Trust Bancorp's "short interest".
+This figure is 7.7% down from 438,187 last month.

 There are a few different ways that this level of interest in shorting Washington Trust Bancorp shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Washington Trust Bancorp.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Washington Trust Bancorp.

 Find out more about how you can short Washington Trust Bancorp stock.

-Washington Trust Bancorp, Inc. operates as the bank holding company for The Washington Trust Company, of Westerly that offers various financial services to individuals and businesses.
+Washington Trust Bancorp, Inc. operates as the bank holding company for The Washington Trust Company, of Westerly that offers various banking and financial services to individuals and businesses.
 The company operates in two segments, Commercial Banking and Wealth Management Services.
 The Commercial Banking segment provides various commercial and retail lending products, which include commercial real estate loans consisting of commercial mortgages and construction loans; commercial and industrial loans; residential real estate loans consists of mortgage and homeowner construction loans; and consumer loans comprising home equity loans and lines of credit, personal installment loans, and loans to individuals secured by general aviation aircraft.
-This segment also offers deposit accounts, including interest-bearing and noninterest-bearing demand deposits, NOW and savings accounts, money market and retirement deposit accounts, and time deposits, as well as debit card, automated teller machines, telephone, internet, mobile banking, remote deposit capture, and other cash management services.
+This segment also offers deposit accounts, including interest-bearing and noninterest-bearing demand deposits, NOW and savings accounts, money market and retirement deposit accounts, and time deposits, as well as debit card, automated teller machine, telephone banking, internet banking, mobile banking, remote deposit capture, and other cash management services.
 The Wealth Management Services segment provides investment management; financial planning; personal trust and estate services, such as trustee, personal representative, custodian, and guardian; and settlement of decedents' estates, as well as institutional trust services comprising custody and fiduciary services.
 This segment serves personal and institutional clients.
-The company also operates as a licensed broker-dealer that offers variable annuities and college savings plans.
-As of December 31, 2019, it had 10 branch offices located in southern Rhode Island; 12 branch offices located in the greater Providence area in Rhode Island; and one branch office located in southeastern Connecticut.
-Washington Trust Bancorp, Inc. was founded in 1800 and is headquartered in Westerly, Rhode Island.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.